-What is the Queen’s job?
+What was the Queen’s job?

-What does the Queen do every day?
+What did the Queen do every day?

-The Queen does have daily duties.
+The Queen had numerous daily duties.

 The last time royal assent was refused, however, was in 1708.
 This was for the Scottish Militia Bill.
 The then Queen, Queen Anne, withheld royal assent on the advice of her ministers for fear that the proposed militia would be disloyal.

-What does the Queen do every week?
+What did the Queen do every week?

 This meeting is completely private.
 No special advisers attend and there is no official record of what is said.

-What does the Queen do every month?
+What did the Queen do every month?